Rugrats: Video games

 Nineteen video games based on the series have been released.
 Notably, Rugrats: Search for Reptar became one of the bestselling PlayStation games.
+Rugrats: Scavenger Hunt was released for the Nintendo 64.
 Tommy and Angelica appear as guest characters in Rocket Power: Team Rocket Rescue.
 They appear again as playable characters in Nickelodeon Party Blast and Nicktoons Racing.
 Tommy later appears in Nicktoons Basketball in his All Grown Up! form.
 Rugrats characters make non-playable appearances in Nicktoons: Attack of the Toybots and Nicktoons MLB.
 Tommy, Angelica, and Reptar are playable characters in the official mobile game Nickelodeon Super Brawl Universe.
 Tommy, Angelica, and Reptar appear as playable characters in Nickelodeon Kart Racers.
 These same characters, along with Chuckie, are playable in Nickelodeon Kart Racers 2: Grand Prix.
-Reptar is a playable character in Nickelodeon All-Star Brawl.
+Reptar is a playable character in Nickelodeon All-Star Brawl and its sequel.
 Angelica is a playable character in the Apple Arcade game Nickelodeon Extreme Tennis.
 Chuckie, Reptar, Purple Reptar, and Susie appear as playable characters in Nickelodeon Kart Racers 3: Slime Speedway.
+On August 31, 2023, The MIX Games and Wallride Games announced Rugrats: Adventures in Gameland, an 8-bit 2D sidescrolling video game that was released on August 16, 2024.
+The game offers an option for HD visuals that replicates the visual style of the original television series.
+An NES cartridge version of the game was distributed through Limited Run Games.

 Live performances

 There are two live performances throughout the original series.
 The first show, Rugrats: A Live Adventure, premiered on February 6, 1998, at the Oakdale Theater in Wallingford, Connecticut.
 The US leg of the tour ended on August 1, 1999, at Lawrence Welk Resort Center-Champagne Theatre in Branson, Missouri.
 Originally, the international tour of the show was going to debut on September 27, 1999, in Mara Plata, Argentina, but it was cancelled along with all South American shows.
 It instead had an international debut on October 28, 1999, at the Wembley Stadium in Wembley, Greater London, England.
 The international tour of the shows were done in the United Kingdom, Ireland, and Australia and ended on May 14, 2000, at the Adelaide Entertainment Centre in Adelaide, South Australia.
 Overall, the North American tours of the show ran 403 shows in 91 cities, and the international tour of the show ran in 12 cities.
 Despite some criticism, the show was well received from critics.

 The second show, Rugrats Magic Adventure!, premiered on June 9, 2000.
 It ran exclusively at Universal Studios Hollywood in Los Angeles, California.
+It closed in 2001, and was replaced by Shrek 4-D in 2003.